crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue with the ``collect_set`` function.
+It could compute an incorrect result if used as a window function with shrinking window frames.

 - Fixed an issue with the version payload returned by HTTP, which resulted in falsely displaying CrateDB's version as a ``-SNAPSHOT`` version at the AdminUI.